by Randall CraigFiled in: Blog, Make It Happen Tipsheet, Management, Planning, Social Media, StrategyTagged as: Effectiveness, Efficiency

 The best way to do this is to build evaluation in from the outset.
 What are the goals of the program?
 How will they be measured?
 What are the expected results: financial, marketing, operational, and otherwise?
 What are the downstream benefits?
 Understanding these upfront means mid-course corrections can be made along the way.
 And it also means that when the call to cut happens, objective measurements can be introduced as criteria.
 In short, you can’t manage what you can’t measure.

 This concept is even more important when it comes to digital.
-For whatever reason, the concepts of managing and measuring seem forgotten in the excitement of the latest tweet or blog posting.
-They shouldn’t be.
+Is the acquisition cost for each client STILL LESS than the long term value of that client?
 (Clarification: there is no shortage of digital in-the-weeds measurements, but that there is an unfortunate lack of program-level measurements that allow a comparison to other initiatives.)

-Review your digital marketing initiatives, and set the overall goals, measures, and expected results.
+Even in good times, management and measurement are critically important.
+This week, review your initiatives through this lens.
+And if the expenditure doesn’t have overall goals, measures, and expected results, set them.
 Don’t get caught when the call to cut occurs.

-Bonus idea: This same concept works on a personal level.
+Personal effectiveness insight: This same concept works on a personal level too.
 Can you quantify the impact of each of your activities?
 If not, spend the time setting goals, measures and expected results.

 Does this topic resonate?
 Reach out to Randall: he can present it to your group.
 (More presentation topics)